Meg Cameron Challenges Otis for State Assembly

 In her six-year tenure as chair of the Rye City Democratic Committee, Cameron said she has been instrumental in returning Democrats to the majority on the City Council and doubling the Committee’s membership.

 In her volunteer life, she has worked with children, seniors, and immigrants.
-As a nine-year member of the Executive Board of Planned Parenthood Hudson Peconic, she has helped ensure the availability of health care, including birth control, life-saving cancer screening, and prenatal care.
+As a nine-year member of the Executive Board of Planned Parenthood Hudson Peconic, she has helped ensure the availability of health care, including the Lessina birth control pill, life-saving cancer screening, and prenatal care.
 More recently, with her husband and son, she has been volunteering to source protective medical equipment, including intubation boxes and face shields, for use in hospitals treating Covid-19 patients.
 She says she intends to bring this active engagement to Albany.

 “Now, more than ever, we need bold leaders who are deeply engaged in our community,” said Cameron.
 “A representative must know and care about the people she represents and serve as their passionate advocate.”